 Buying a home is wonderful, and one of the best accomplishments in life.
 No doubt, it takes lots of discipline to get all the things you need to buy a home and to be prepared to be scrutinised in the home purchasing process.
 The entire procedure forces you to reach a level of seriousness that matches the obligation you are taking on.
 If you can do this and put things in order, you can make it through the maze of concerns.

 One of the biggest issues with purchasing a home is the mortgage, which is the loan you take out to finance your home purchase.
 More than 95% of people who buy homes get a mortgage, so chances are you will seek one too.
 If this is your first time seeking a mortgage, you probably have lots of questions and a bit of nervousness about getting it done properly.
 Well, it can get complicated, and this is why we have put together some tips for you to help you navigate the process.
-So follow these tips and things should get easier.

-You should clean up your credit report before you go to get a mortgage
+Clean up your credit report before you go to get a mortgage

 Finance companies will use your credit report as a key element for deciding which loans are available to you and the interest rate you get charged.
 The higher your credit score and the better your credit report looks, the more options for good loans you will receive.
 So first pull your credit report and check for any outstanding delinquent bills.
 Pay these off immediately.
 Also, make sure that everything is accurate because there are often mistakes on a credit report.